-- A. declaring that Raleigh's losses are covered under the terms of the Policy; - B. ordering Ohio Security to pay Raleigh all amounts owed pursuant to the terms of the Policy; - C. finding Ohio Security in breach of its obligations under the Policy and requiring Ohio Security to pay Raleigh the full amount of its losses, plus prejudgment and post-judgment interest; - D. in the alternative, if the Court finds that Raleigh's losses are not covered under the terms of the Policy because of the Exclusion and that Ohio Security is not in breach of its obligations under the Policy, finding that Bridge failed to advise Raleigh about the availability of insurance policies that do not contain the Exclusion and that, as a result, Bridge must reimburse Raleigh for the losses it has suffered due to insufficient coverage under the Policy for its operations and risks; and - D. awarding Raleigh all other compensatory, consequential, and other damages to which it may be entitled, including but not limited to the attorneys' fees and expenses incurred in bringing this action, and all other and further relief as this Court may deem proper.
+- A. declaring that Raleigh's losses are covered under the terms of the Policy; - B. ordering Ohio Security to pay Raleigh all amounts owed pursuant to the terms of the Policy; - C. finding Ohio Security in breach of its obligations under the Policy and requiring Ohio Security to pay Raleigh the full amount of its losses, plus prejudgment and post-judgment interest; and

+D. awarding Raleigh all other compensatory, consequential, and other damages to which it may be entitled, including but not limited to the attorneys' fees and expenses incurred in bringing this action, and all other and further relief as this Court may deem proper.